 Lola also worked as an Office Manager and then Head of Marketing for a well-known architecture firm in New York City for many years, before staying at home with her first baby.
 She has a BFA in Illustration (focusing on children's books) from Savannah College of Art and Design, in Savannah, GA, and a Masters in Early Childhood Education from Hunter College in New York City.
 Through extensive work and learning in these fast-paced environments, she has polished her skills in multi-tasking, organization, patience, and utilizing art and crafts to motivate learning.

-Lola's primary interests revolve around the arts and crafts: hand and machine sewing, knitting, felting, quilting, embroidery, bookbinding, collaging, watercolor, pottery, and dip pen calligraphy.
-She also enjoys yoga (doing and teaching), meditation, lifting weights, water skiing, hiking, playing the flute, traveling, cooking Thai and Indian, baking, and other culinary explorations.
-Of course she loves hanging with her little girls: Moxie Blaze (9) and Hendrix Belle (3).
+Lola's primary interests revolve around the arts and crafts: hand and machine sewing, knitting, felting, quilting, embroidery, bookbinding, collaging, watercolor, pottery, and fancy dip pen calligraphy.
+She also enjoys doing and teaching yoga (to adults and children), meditation/mindfulness, lifting weights, water skiing, hiking, playing the flute, traveling, cooking Thai and Indian, baking, and other culinary explorations.
+Of course she loves hanging with her little girls: Moxie Blaze (9) and Hendrix Belle (4).

 MS Early Childhood Education